Skip to content

 Township Identity

-Each town has their unique identity.
+Each town has its unique identity.
 Westfield’s a great town to walk around and eat.
 So’s Madison.
-Shops are more mall like in Princeton and Westfield.
-Princeton – great town to walk/shop – but it’s pricey.
-Madison pricey.
+Shops are more mall-like in Princeton and Westfield.
+Princeton – a great town to walk/shop – but it’s pricey.
+Madison is pricey.
 Basking Ridge – modest shopping areas.
 Food shopping – don’t expect much in all towns.
 Westfield goes to Shop Rite in nearby Garwood.
 Basking Ridge residents go mostly to Kings in nearby Bedminster, Kings/Shop Rite in Bernardsville, or Wegmans in Bridgewater.
 Madison – hit the Trader Joe’s in Chatham or the Kings.
 Mall shoppers don’t fret.
 Short Hills and Livingston support Westfield / Madison.
 Bridgewater Mall supports Basking Ridge.
 Quaker Bridge supports Princeton – all pretty much the same distances from town centers (5 or so miles).

 • New Jersey Monthly (2017) ranked Basking Ridge (Bernards Twp) 5th in New Jersey as one of the Top 20 Best Places to Live in New Jersey.
 (Chatham – 2nd, Westfield – 34th, Madison- 40th, Princeton-42)